Bikudebug/sports-video-ingestion-pipeline/README.md

 outputs/playlist/frames/poor_quality/
 ```

-This separation makes it easier to use only reliable frames for downstream model inference.
+This separation makes it easier to run downstream inference only on reliable frames.

 ---